 Sport and Music Venue

 Home to the Portland Winterhawks hockey team, the Coliseum has hosted numerous sporting events over the years, including the Dew Tour for extreme sports and the Davis Cup tennis tournament.
 The most famous tenant, the Portland Trail Blazers, played at the Coliseum for 25 years.
 In the infamous 'Game 6' of the 1977 NBA Finals, they defeated the Philadelphia 76ers to win the NBA championship.
-Starting April 5 of that year, the team began a sellout streak of 814 straight games, lasting until 1995 — the longest streak in the history of major American professional sports.
+Starting April 5 of that year, the team began a sellout streak of 814 straight games, lasting until 1995 — the longest streak in the history of the National Basketball Association.